easafe/purescript-droplet/docs/edsl.md

 ## Introduction

-Before looking at the eDSL (embedded Domain Specific Language) syntax, let's talk about types
+Before looking at the eDSL (embedded Domain Specific Language) syntax, let's talk about its types

 * Database types

-In order to write queries, we have to define type for database objects.
-As an example, types for the schema defined in [getting started](/index) could be written as follows
+In order to write queries, we have to define types for database objects.
+As an example, the schema defined in [getting started](/index) could be represented as

 ```haskell
 -- `users` table